 Master Advisor Workshops

 The Master Advisor Workshop for Master Advisor Certification will take place December 20 from 8 a.m. - 5 p.m. and will include a light continental breakfast, lunch, and mid-afternoon snack.

 New Faculty Advisor Training

-Each October we offer the New Faculty Advisor Training which provides a foundation for faculty who are beginning advisors at Southeast and serves as an excellent pre-requisite for the Master Advisor Workshop series.
-This workshop will review the basics of advising at Southeast, such as Degree Works, Degree Maps, and other advising tools in the Southeast Portal.
+The New Faculty Advisor Training will be held on Friday, September 30 and provides a foundation for faculty who are beginning advisors at Southeast and serves as an excellent pre-requisite for the Master Advisor Workshop series.
+This workshop will review the basics of advising at Southeast, such as Degree Works, Degree Maps, and other advising tools in mySEMO.
 We do not recommend New Faculty Advisor Training for veteran faculty advisors.

 The topical Workshops are re-certification opportunities for current Master Advisors.
 Others are welcome to attend a topical workshop (no certification credit available).

 - Peer Advising and Academic Success Coaching: October 4, 3:00-4:00 p.m.

 - Academic Support Centers at Southeast: October 21, 3:30-4:30 p.m.